Trieste Airport

-Trieste Airport (IATA: TRS, ICAO: LIPQ) (Aeroporto di Trieste) is an international airport located 0.3 NM west of Ronchi dei Legionari (Province of Gorizia), near Trieste in Venezia Giulia, north-eastern Italy.
-The airport has a catchment area of approximately 5 million people, stretching beyond the Friuli-Venezia Giulia region into neighboring Slovenia, Austria and Croatia.
+Trieste Airport (IATA: TRS, ICAO: LIPQ) (Aeroporto di Trieste) is an international airport located 0.3 NM west of Ronchi dei Legionari (Province of Gorizia), near Trieste in Friuli-Venezia Giulia, north-eastern Italy.
+The airport has a catchment area of approximately 4 million people, stretching beyond Friuli-Venezia Giulia into neighboring Slovenia, Austria and Croatia.

 Overview

 The first official documents citing the airfield of Ronchi dei Legionari date back to 30 November 1935, when the 4th Fighter Wing of the Royal Italian Air Force was based here.
 Commercial operations officially began on 2 December 1961.
+In 2007, the airport was dedicated to Pietro Savorgnan di Brazzà, a 19th century explorer with Friulian origins.
 In 2016 the airport was officially renamed Trieste Airport.
-In recent years the airport has witnessed growth in low-cost and cargo traffic.
+In recent years, the airport has witnessed growth in low-cost and cargo traffic.

-The airport is owned and operated by Aeroporto Friuli Venezia Giulia S.p.A., a jointly owned company controlled by F2i and the Friuli-Venezia Giulia government.
+The airport is owned and operated by Aeroporto Friuli Venezia Giulia SpA, a jointly owned company controlled by F2i and the Friuli-Venezia Giulia government.

+Following a record-breaking 2023, the airport became Ryanair's 17th Italian base in early 2024.
+This helped boost the airport's passenger numbers by 40%, crossing the one million mark for the first time in the platform's history, and making Trieste one of Europe's fastest-growing airports.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from Trieste: